dnsimple/dnsimple-services/services/microsoft-live/readme.md

-Explain what the service is here.
+A free modern email service from Microsoft.